 An 8 1/2 foot width is standard in tiny houses because that’s the maximum width that can safely travel down roads without an oversize permit.
-We also build some tiny houses on wheels 10 feet wide and procure oversize permits in every state they’ll travel through to get to their destination.
-10 foot wide houses, of course, aren’t recommended as houses that will travel more than once.
+We also build some tiny houses on wheels 10+ feet wide as Park Model RVs and procure oversize permits in every state they’ll travel through to get to their destination.
+10+ foot wide houses, of course, aren’t recommended as houses that will travel more than once.

 While the length of tiny houses is variable (we’ve built everything from 16 feet to 32 feet) the height is also restricted by the road.
 13 1/2 feet tall is the maximum, which means the ceiling can be just over 10 feet from the floor inside the tiny house.
 That’s why we can’t build a sleeping loft you can stand up in– unless you’re only two feet tall.

 What size vehicle do you need to own to tow your tiny house?